 There is a bit of a debate about digital versus manual tuning.
 I will say that digital has the advantage of being easy and precise.
-On the other hand, digital tuners have a tendency to not last as long as a tuner that is manual.
+On the other hand, digital tuners have a tendency to not last as long as manual ones.
 Digital displays and tuners are more complicated to make and have more components.
 I had a really good shortwave radio that worked well for many years but the first thing to mess up was the digital tuner.
-The buttons got stuck and would not stop when I wanted them too.
+The buttons got stuck and would not stop when I wanted them to.

-Digital displays often are a clock and you can set an alarm Most radios with manual tuning are not clocks too.
+Digital displays often include a clock and you can set an alarm, while most radios with manual tuning are just that, radios, no clocks included.
 Remember that during an emergency or SHTF scenario, the cell phone and computer clocks we rely on might not be available for all or any of the time.

 Reception can be affected by a lot of different things.
 Plenty of people use wires to make longer antennas to get a bigger signal.
 My Dad would run a copper antenna to the top of the house when I was a kid.